pymc-devs/pymc-examples/myst_nbs/case_studies/conditional-autoregressive-model.myst.md

 az.plot_posterior(infdata1, var_names=["alpha"]);
 ```

-`theano.scan` is much faster than using a python for loop, but it is still quite slow.
+`aesara.scan` is much faster than using a python for loop, but it is still quite slow.
 One approach for improving it is to use linear algebra.
 That is, we should try to find a way to use matrix multiplication instead of looping (if you have experience in using MATLAB, it is the same philosophy).
 In our case, we can totally do that.

 For a similar problem, you can also have a look of [my port of Lee and Wagenmakers' book](https://github.com/junpenglao/Bayesian-Cognitive-Modeling-in-Pymc3).
 For example, in Chapter 19, the Stan code use [a for loop to generate the likelihood function](https://github.com/stan-dev/example-models/blob/master/Bayesian_Cognitive_Modeling/CaseStudies/NumberConcepts/NumberConcept_1_Stan.R#L28-L59), and I [generate the matrix outside and use matrix multiplication etc](http://nbviewer.jupyter.org/github/junpenglao/Bayesian-Cognitive-Modeling-in-Pymc3/blob/master/CaseStudies/NumberConceptDevelopment.ipynb#19.1-Knower-level-model-for-Give-N) to archive the same purpose.

 +++

-## PyMC3 implementation using matrix "trick"
+## PyMC implementation using matrix "trick"

 Again, we try on some simulated data to make sure the implementation is correct.